idyll/radius-example/README.md

 iex -S mix phx.server
 ```

 I have been testing with free radius:

 ```
 echo "User-Name=test,User-Password=mypass" | radclient 127.0.0.1:1812 auth secret
 ```

+If I call the `RadiusServer.server/0` in application `start/2` it works.
+But that means I am calling `spawn`.

 ## Phoenix